kosolabs/axum-anyhow/README.md

 - Convert `anyhow::Result` to an `ApiError` with custom HTTP status codes.
 - Convert `Option` to an `ApiError` when `None` is encountered.
 - Returns JSON responses in [RFC 9457](https://www.rfc-editor.org/rfc/rfc9457.html) format.
+- Optional feature to expose error details in development mode.

 ## Installation